Western Connecticut State University: Founding and growth

+Western Connecticut State University was established in 1903, as the "Danbury State Normal School", per an act by the Connecticut General Assembly.
+The school was founded as a normal school, designed to train school teachers, the fourth such school in Connecticut.
+Its initial campus was located on a tract of land totaling 3 acre along White Street, donated by Alexander M. White.
+Classes began the following year, with an initial enrollment of 41 students.
+The costs of tuition and textbooks were covered by the state, although boarding costs were not.
+The school's first graduation was held in 1906.
+Within several years, the school began holding "demonstration sessions" at "model schools" located on its campus.
+The number of enrollments climbed to 362 students by 1912.

-WCSU was founded in 1903 as a teachers' college, training the primary and secondary school educators for Connecticut's Fairfield County and surrounding areas.
-The school's name has changed over the years as it has focused on additional areas of study.
-First named the "Danbury Normal School" (also known as the "Danbury State Normal School"), the school changed its name twice in the 1930s: it became the "Danbury Unit of the Teachers College of Connecticut" in 1933 and then the "Danbury State Teachers College" in 1937.
-The college was renamed "Danbury State College" in 1959, "Western Connecticut State College" in 1967, and, finally, "Western Connecticut State University" in 1983.
+The school changed its name twice in the 1930s: it became the "Danbury Unit of the Teachers College of Connecticut" in 1933 and then the "Danbury State Teachers College" in 1937.

+The college was renamed "Danbury State College" in 1959, alongside the establishment of a four-year liberal arts degree program.

+The school was renamed to "Western Connecticut State College" in 1967.
+In 1974, groundbreaking began on construction work for the college's Westside Campus.
+In 1979, the state withdrew funding for construction of the campus, leading to student protests.
+The Westside Campus' classroom building opened in 1982.

+The school was finally renamed to "Western Connecticut State University" in 1983.
 In 2011, governance of the university was transferred to the Connecticut State Colleges & Universities system.

-In 1904, 41 students were enrolled in the first classes on campus, the number of enrollments climbing to 362 students by 1912.

 WXCI

+In 1952, an extracurricular radio program called The Radio Workshop was organized, going by the call sign WDTC.

 In 1968, WCSU's radio station, WXCI (91.7 FM), then going by the call sign WCST and broadcasting with AM transmission, was established.

-In 1973 WCST was switched from AM to FM transmission, obtained an FCC license, was renamed WXCI, and went on air under that call sign.
+In 1973 WCST was switched from AM to FM transmission, obtained an FCC license for FM transmission, was renamed WXCI, and went on air under that call sign.

 In the early 1980s, WXCI became one of the first FM stations to focus on alternative rock.
 Throughout the 80s the station was instrumental in promoting the work of a number of contemporary bands and musicians.
 While the station is perhaps best known for popularizing the English band Duran Duran in the United States, it also helped to familiarize the American audience with other projects and musicians from Great Britain, such as Elvis Costello and Culture Club.
 It popularized among residents of the Northeastern U.S. the West Coast punk group Black Flag and the Georgia-based R.E.M., while also providing greater listenership to New York City's Talking Heads.
 Thurston Moore, a founding member of Sonic Youth, attended WCSU for a quarter during the fall of 1976, though he left afterward.